Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance prices for a Dodge Charger are $1,634 every 12 months with full coverage.
-Comprehensive insurance costs approximately $332, collision costs $582, and liability insurance costs $520.
-A policy with just liability insurance costs as little as $592 a year, with coverage for high-risk drivers costing $3,528 or more.
-Teenage drivers receive the highest rates at $6,168 a year or more.
+Comprehensive insurance costs an estimated $332, collision insurance costs $582, and liability is estimated at $520.
+Buying just liability costs approximately $592 a year, and insurance for high-risk drivers costs $3,528 or more.
+Teen drivers receive the highest rates at up to $6,168 a year.

 Average premium for full coverage: $1,634

-Includes $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all U.S. states and for different Charger trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all U.S. states and for all Charger models.

 Price Range by Coverage and Risk

-For the normal driver, prices range go from the cheapest price of $592 for liability-only coverage to a much higher rate of $3,528 for a driver that may need high-risk insurance.
+Using a 40-year-old driver as an example, prices range range from the cheapest price of $592 for the bare minimum liability coverage to the much higher price of $3,528 for a driver required to buy high-risk insurance.

 Price Range by Location